syeddanish41/wAlnut/README.md

 an object oriented Python implementation of the computational framework outlined in Dileep George's PhD thesis [*How the Brain Might Work: A Hierarchical and Temporal Model for Learning and Recognition*](https://github.com/WalnutiQ/papers/blob/master/HowTheBrainMightWork.pdf)

-The long term goal of this project is to discover all of the principles that make a system intelligent and to implement them to better humanity.
+The long term goal of this project is to build a machine that exceeds human intelligence to solve our hardest problems.

 ~ Q Liu